 If you receive a jail sentence of one year or less, and it is not a serious or violent felony, then you may qualify for house arrest under the CPAC program.
-Both misdemeanor and felony defendants can benefit from this alternative to jail, allowing a person to keep their job, maintain their families, and avoid actual jail time.
+Both misdemeanor and felony defendants can benefit from this alternative to jail.
+CPAC allows a person to keep their job, maintain their family, and avoid actual jail time.

-If you’re facing criminal charges for a drug crime, repeat DUI, or other criminal offense in Southern California, contact me, criminal defense lawyer Joel Bailey.I offer a free consultation and my phones are answered 24-hours a day.
+If you’re facing criminal charges for a drug crime, repeat DUI, or other criminal offense in Southern California, contact me, criminal defense lawyer Joel Bailey.
+Free consultations are offered and my phones are answered 24-hours a day.
 I can help you understand the charges you’re facing and your options in sentencing.